Opendoor Reviews

 Opendoor reviews

 But not all reviews for Opendoor are positive.
-In fact, the company has 139 complaints on its Better Business Bureau page and poor-to-average ratings on both Google and Trustpilot.
+In fact, the company has mostly negative reviews on the Better Business Bureau and poor-to-average ratings on both Google and Trustpilot.

 Here are some common themes among Opendoor customers.